taunoha/grunt-based-static-web/README.md

 grunt-based-static-web
 ================

-Just a simple software to create static website.
+Just a simple static site generator.
 It uses Gruntjs tasks to create static HTML automatically.
 It uses SASS and Mustache template engine.

 It also includes:
 * grunt-contrib-jshint